-When you think of hit and run accidents do you imagine a vehicle speeding through a red light, striking a pedestrian, and zooming off?
-There are hit and runs where someone is bodily injured, but it is more likely to be someone hitting a parked car and driving off.
+When you think of hit and run accidents do you imagine a vehicle speeding through a red light, striking a pedestrian and zooming off?
+There are hit and runs where someone is bodily injured, but many hit and run accidents involve someone hitting a parked car and driving off.

 More than 1 hit and run accident occurs every minute in the U.S.